 - Don’t Bank on the Bomb.
-The only regularly updated information about the companies involved in the production of key components for nuclear weapons.
-The only information publicly available about the banks and other financial institutions trying to profit from making nuclear bombs.
+Regularly updated information about the companies involved in the production of key components for nuclear weapons.
+Publicly available information about the banks and other financial institutions trying to profit from making nuclear bombs.

 - Smarter Approach to Nuclear Expenditure (SANE) Act.
-Introduced into the U.S. Congress by Senator Markey.
+(2017).
+Introduced into the U.S. Congress by Senator Markey since 2014.
 Calls for the U.S. nuclear weapons budget to be slashed in order to instead fund health, education, climate protection, renewable energy, environmental protection and job creation.
 We encourage U.S. activists to urge their congress members to support.
 Contact PNND for more information on this, and other parliamentary actions on nuclear weapons spending.

 - United States Conference of Mayors resolutions (2017) on Opposition to Military Spending and on Nuclear threat reduction, diplomacy and disarmament, including cutting nuclear weapons spending and redirecting these funds to create jobs, rebuild infrastructure, and to ensure basic human services for all, including education, environmental protection, food assistance, housing and health care.
 Contact Jackie Cabasso, Mayors for Peace USA (firstname.lastname@example.org) for more information.

 Parliamentary Action Plan for a Nuclear-Weapon-Free World.
 October 2017.
 Includes parliamentary action to divest public funds from nuclear weapons corporations as one of the key national implementation measures on adopting the Treaty on the Prohibition of Nuclear Weapons.